collab-project/videojs-record/README.md

 and dependencies elsewhere.
 If you want to try the examples, check [these instructions below](#examples).

-Since v2.0 this plugin is compatible with video.js 6.0 and videojs-wavesurfer 2.0 or
+Since v2.0 this plugin is compatible with video.js 6.0 or newer and videojs-wavesurfer 2.x (v3.x is not supported yet).
-newer.
 If you want to use this plugin with an older version, check the [archived releases](https://github.com/collab-project/videojs-record/releases?after=1.7.1) for a 1.7.x or older release.